PierreGrognet/ChIPseq_Workshop/LibPrep.md

 25. Incubate 1 min at RT.
 26. Discard supernatant.
 Do not disturb the beads.

 27. Do a short spin (2-3 sec), then place the tube on magnet and aspirate remaining EtOH with a p20.
 Leave the tube on magnet for 30 sec (lid open to air-dry).
 Proceed to the following step (= elution) when the beads are still dark brown and glossy looking (and all liquid has evaporated).
-When the beads turn lighter brown and start to crack, they are too dry and elution is inefficient.
+When the beads turn lighter brown and start to crack, they are too dry and the elution becomes inefficient.

 28. Remove the tube from magnet and quickly add 16µL Bottled water.
 29. Mix by pipetting up and down at least 10 times.